kedro-org/kedro-community/kedro-training/docs/12_transcoding.md

 ## How does it work?

-In this example, Kedro understands that `my_dataframe` is the same dataset in its `SparkDataSet` and `ParquetLocalDataSet` formats and helps resolve the node execution order.
+In this example, Kedro understands that `my_dataframe` is the same dataset in its `SparkDataSet` and `ParquetDataSet` formats and helps resolve the node execution order.

-In the pipeline, Kedro uses the `SparkDataSet` implementation for saving and `ParquetLocalDataSet` for loading, so the first node should output a `pyspark.sql.DataFrame`, while the second node would receive a `pandas.Dataframe`.
+In the pipeline, Kedro uses the `SparkDataSet` implementation for saving and `ParquetDataSet` for loading, so the first node should output a `pyspark.sql.DataFrame`, while the second node would receive a `pandas.Dataframe`.